keivanipchihagh/easy-peasy-deployment/README.md

 ### Used Dashboards
+All credits goes to the creators of these dashboards.
+I just tweeked them a bit to make them easier to work with
 - [Docker and system monitoring](https://grafana.com/grafana/dashboards/893-main/)
 - [PostgreSQL Database](https://grafana.com/grafana/dashboards/9628-postgresql-database/)
 - [Redis Dashboard for Prometheus Redis Exporter (helm stable/redis-ha)](https://grafana.com/grafana/dashboards/11835-redis-dashboard-for-prometheus-redis-exporter-helm-stable-redis-ha/)